Machine Learning-based quadratic closures for non-intrusive Reduced Order Models

 ROMs, as well as the broader class of \emph{surrogate models}, include \emph{data-based}, \emph{equation-based} and \emph{hybrid} models.
 In such models, the reduction in computational time is usually obtained by performing a projection of the given parameterized data into a reduced space, where the reduced variables for unseen parameters are either approximated through an interpolation or regression approach (\emph{data-based} approach), or computed by solving a reduced version of the full-order problem (\emph{equation-based} method).

-The work presented in this manuscript focuses on ROMs of \emph{non-intrusive} nature, namely models that can be entirely built from data.
-For these models we essentially need a reduction map, its inverse and an interpolation.
+\RALL{The work presented in this manuscript focuses on fully \emph{data-driven}, \emph{non-intrusive} ROMs.
+Specifically, we focus on models that aim to build a direct mapping from the physical or geometrical parameters of the problem to the output of interest, which are well suited in cases where the governing equations are not available.} For these models we essentially need a reduction map, its inverse and an interpolation.
 One of the simplest approaches is to use Proper Orthogonal Decomposition (POD)\cite{lumley1967pod, berkooz1993proper, pearson1901pca, golub1971singular, DeVore2013greedy, ainsworth2021galerkin-nn} to build the reduction map as a linear projection on a smaller space of predetermined (reduced) dimension.
 POD allows to approximate the solution as a convex combination of the basis spanning the reduced space, namely the \emph{modes}, thus being cheap to compute and interpretable.
 Nonetheless, it is intrinsically linear, and this may lead to inaccurate approximations especially in the case of scarce data, and highly nonlinear models.